Chibale Zambia: types of spirit possession

 - 6Mwami is the Lenje word for chief, plural: abami.
 Mukamwami: spouse of the mwami.

-- 7Though Mwami ‘came from town’, Mwami mediums did not think highly of town life.
+- 7Although Mwami ‘came from town’, Mwami mediums did not think highly of town life.
 BanaNshimbi often referred to town as mushi wa bushilu, village/culture of madness.

-- 8Remarks about possession in town are based on a stay of three weeks in Luanshya in May 1986.
-We also interviewed shing’anga from Ndola, Kapiri Mposhi and Kabwe.
+- 8Remarks about possession in town are based on a three-week stay in Luanshya in May 1986.
+We also interviewed shing’anga from Ndola, Kapiri Mposhi, and Kabwe.

 - 9See Madan (1913: 141) and for the Lenje/Lamba area: Doke (1927: 524, 525 and 1931: 258-267) and Heintze (1970: 40).
 See also Smith & Dale (1920, ii: 140f) and van Binsbergen (1979: 175).